 When the cursor is a crosshair, drag the line to the block or area where you want the line to end.

-To specify the color or width of an annotation connector, right-click it and use the Format menu.
+To specify the color or width of an annotation connector, right-click the connector and use the Format menu.

 By default, all annotations appear in the model.
 To hide an annotation, first configure it for hiding by converting it to markup.
 Then, in the Format tab, click Show Markup.